-Encouraging deep breathing and coughing.
+Encouraging deep breathing and coughing

-After the doctor removes the tube, stitches may be used to close the incision.
+After the healthcare provider removes the tube, stitches may be used to close the incision.
 Or the incision is allowed to close by itself.
 Then a dressing is placed over the incision and kept in place for 48 hours, followed by use of an adhesive bandage.
 Here are some guidelines for wound care:

 Once a scab has formed, you can leave the area open to the air to help with healing.

 Your child may shower, but not bathe until a full scab has formed.